 Some children are placed on a special diet to help prevent seizures.
 The most popular one is the ketogenic diet.
 A diet low in carbohydrates, such as the Atkins diet, may also be helpful in some adults.
 Be sure to discuss these options with your doctor before trying them.

-Lifestyle or medical changes can increase the risk of a seizure in adults and children with epilepsy.
+Lifestyle or medical changes can increase the risk for a seizure in adults and children with epilepsy.
 Talk with your doctor about:

 - New prescribed drugs, vitamins, or supplements

 - Emotional stress